Advertiser Disclosure

 Stafford Loan Limits

-This means if you have the maximum $3,500 in a subsidized loan, you can borrow another $2,000 in an unsubsidized loan that year.
-If you receive a subsidized loan of only $1,000, this leaves $4,500 that you can borrow in the form of an unsubsidized loan.
+This means if you had a maximum of $3,500 in a subsidized loan, you could borrow another $2,000 in an unsubsidized loan that year.
+If you received a subsidized loan of only $1,000, this leaves $4,500 that you could borrow in the form of an unsubsidized loan.

-If you are financially dependent and your parents were denied a Parent PLUS loan, you are eligible for the same loan limits as an independent student.
+If you were financially dependent and your parents were denied a Parent PLUS loan, you were eligible for the same loan limits as an independent student.

 YearSubsidized Loan LimitAnnual Limit for Dependent StudentsAnnual Limit for Independent Students